 Emma is a founding trustee of Rwanda Action and sits on the Fundraising Committee.
 She has visited Rwanda numerous times.
-She studied law at Kings College London and has been a criminal defence barrister since 2004.
+Emma studied law at Kings College London and has been a criminal defence barrister since 2004.
 Emma has also worked pro bono for Amnesty International Philippines having been awarded a scholarship for death penalty work there.
 She has a long held interest in international development and is driven by a desire to promote justice and assist the disadvantaged both in her career and work with Rwanda Action.

 Will joined the Foreign Office in 2001 and worked in a variety of postings, including India, Pakistan and Iraq.
 He was appointed High Commissioner to Rwanda in 2014 and was posted there for four years with his family.
 He worked to establish the direct air link between the UK and Rwanda, and on expanding British development and business links to Rwanda.
 He has worked with Rwanda Action’s founder in Rwanda and visited RA's projects.
 Since then he has kept up his links to Rwanda and to British development assistance overseas.

 Emma first learnt about Rwanda Action through her children's prep school.
 She began to help the charity find sponsors for the children at Baho Neza Mwana and Ngwino Nawe.
-In 2015 Emma was lucky enough to accompany David to Rwanda with her daughter, Ellie.
-Emma has since visited Rwanda again - and found both trips were incredibly inspiring and humbling.
+In 2015 Emma accompanied our Founder, David Chaplin, to Rwanda and has since visited Rwanda again.
+She found both trips were incredibly inspiring and humbling.
 In 2016 she became a Trustee and is responsible for the Sponsorship Programme and Chairs the Environmental Committee and sits on the Fundraising Committee.

 Emma was formerly a partner in a London based tea-broking firm which involved many trips to the tea estates in East Africa.
 This kindled her interest in helping the vulnerable people in this region.